digital-land/digital-land/content/users/data-maintainer.md

 abbr: Data Maintainer
 ---

-People who submit or update data.
-Developers who must submit data to comply with regulatory requirements, for example.
-Or local authorities who collect and maintain land and housing data.
+Developers complying with regulations, local authorities collecting land and housing data, and others submitting or updating data.
-Resources here include tools for validating datasets and guidance on ensuring compliance.